picahq/pica-langchain/README.md

 # Use the agent
 result = agent.invoke({
     "input": (
-        "Star the picahq/pica repo in github. "
-        "Then, list the number of stars for the picahq/pica repo in github."
+            "Star the picahq/pica repo in github. " "Then, list 5 of the repositories that I have starred in github."
     )
 })